 It is very common for people to try and cover as much as possible so the amount they would receive from the policy is as close as their current net pay.

-However, it’s important to release that income protection is for a worst case scenario and therefore it makes sense just to cover the essential payments that would need to be made each month, such as mortgage payments, food costs, utility bills and council tax.
+However, it’s important to realise that Income Protection is for a worst case scenario and therefore it makes sense just to cover the essential payments that would need to be made each month, such as mortgage payments, food costs, utility bills and council tax.

-It is also very common for people to automatically select a deferred period of 4 weeks (i.e. the policy starts paying out after 4 weeks) but it important to consider if you really need it paying out that quickly as it makes a huge difference to the monthly premium.
-In this example, moving from a 4 week to 13 week deferred period has lowered the premium by another 41%!
+It is also very common for people to automatically select a deferred period of 4 weeks (i.e. the policy starts paying out after 4 weeks).

-The options above were for a policy that doesn’t limit how long the plan could payout for (i.e. it could payout right up until the age of 65 if the policyholder wasn’t well enough to return to work).
-As the average claim length reported by Aviva in 2012 was 9 years this is a very sensible option.
+The options above were for a policy that doesn’t limit how long the plan could pay out for (i.e. it could pay out right up until the age of 68 if the policyholder wasn’t well enough to return to work).

 However, it is possible to choose an option with a maximum payout length of 5 years.